techlore/go-incognito/Scripts/Section 3/14_Storage _ Encryption.md

 # Storage & Encryption

 Something we overlook frequently is how we store sensitive files.
-We discussed how to delete and dispose of files in the previous lesson, but how do you protect them when you’re not trying to delete them?
+We discussed how to delete and dispose files in the previous lesson, but how do you protect them when you’re not trying to delete them?
 Should you store them locally?
 Over the cloud?
 No matter what the content, the general process of securing it is pretty straightforward.